 Next we went to The Lost Continent and saw The Eighth Voyage of Sinbad Stunt Show (which was like a play with a lot of great fighting and appearing and disappearing tricks).
 Everyone enjoyed it and I think my daughter was impressed by the princess and her stunts- I know my son loved all of the stunts!
 We also saw Poseidon’s Fury which led to my daughter asking lots of questions about how they did this and that- pretty magical stuff for kids to witness.

 We got to tour Hogwarts Castle, a top priority for my little girl, on the Harry Potter and the Forbidden Journey tour and ride.
-Even while you are waiting in line they have nice touches to make you feel part of the book, like exotic plants in the greenhouse area- including mandrakes!
+Even while you are waiting in line they have nice touches to make you feel part of the book.
+For example, exotic plants in the greenhouse area- including mandrakes!
 We all loved the Flight of The Hippogriff roller coaster!
 My six year old was just tall enough to ride and he loved it.
-The kids weren’t tall enough for the Dragon Challenge but we all loved our Wizarding World adventure and I had to restrain myself from buying all the cool Harry Potter merchandise I saw.
+The kids weren’t tall enough for the Dragon Challenge but we all loved our Wizarding World adventure.
+I had to restrain myself from buying all the cool Harry Potter merchandise I saw.

 Next up was Jurassic Park and we all loved that adventure too.
 We rode the Jurassic Park River Adventure twice!
 It was a river raft safari ride with dinosaurs everywhere and a big drop near the end.
 My kids loved Camp Jurasic and they got to explore amber mines, cross rope bridges, climb in the treetops, and spray water guns at each other.
 We wanted to ride the Pteranodon Flyers which looked like so much fun but they didn’t accept the express pass and they had a long line so we kept moving.

 Toon Lagoon was full of fun wet rides.
 We all had a ton of fun in this part of Universal’s Islands of Adventures too!
 My kid loved playing on Popeye’s Ship, The Olive and squirting water guns at the people on the water rides that passed by.
 Then we got on Popeye & Bluto’s Bilge-Rat Barges white water rapids ride- twice and got totally soaked.
 I mean wet all over.
 (Bring a change of clothes!)
 We also loved the Dudley Do-Right Ripsaw Falls log ride with a huge plunging drop at the end.
-By the time we were done with all of that, we were pretty tuckered out and the it was almost closing time.
+By the time we were done with all of that, we were pretty tuckered out.
+It was almost closing time!

 We had so much fun at Universal Orlando Resort Theme Parks!
-Have you been?
+Have you been on a family vacation In Orlando?
 I’d love it if you share your favorite parts in the comments below.
 Thanks!